 No doubt about it, crabgrass is the bane of every lawn gardener’s existence.
 But that doesn’t mean herbicides are essential to a healthy lawn; in fact, many experts avoid them.
 The true secret to banishing weeds, they say, is to grow such healthy grass that it chokes out the invaders naturally.
 Mowing regularly helps too, because it tops off weeds like dandelions and crabgrass before they have a chance to scatter their seeds.

 When grass gets too compacted, nutrients can’t penetrate to the root system where they’re most needed.
 That’s where aeration — poking holes in your lawn to improve oxygen circulation — comes in.
-Most people aerate with a simple tool that looks like two hollow tubes attached to the end of a long handle.
-Of course, you can also just waltz around your lawn in spiked sports shoes — that works fairly well too.

 There are hundreds of types of grass available, and new varieties are developed every year.
 As with all plant choices, climate plays a big role in determining which type of grass will work best for you — soil type, rainfall and other factors also come into it.
 As a general rule, cool-season grasses go dormant during the warm weather, and warm-season grasses go dormant during the coolest months of the year; in areas where it’s possible to have a green lawn all year round, you want a mixture of both these types.